DirtyHairy/async-mutex/README.md

 ES5/ES6/Typescript

-    mutex.aquire(function(release) {
+    mutex.acquire(function(release) {
         // ...
     });

-`aquire` schedules the supplied callback to be executed once the mutex is unlocked.
+`acquire` schedules the supplied callback to be executed once the mutex is unlocked.
 The mutex is locked during execution.
+Once the callback has finished its work, it calls `release()` in order to release the mutex.

+**IMPORTANT:** `acquire` will not take care of any exceptions throws during execution of the callback --- it is your own responsibility to make sure that the mutex is released in case of an exception.

 ### Synchronized code execution